-Unlike the County and State, the Town of Plainfield experienced a slight decrease in minority population between 1990 and 2000 (Appendix A, Tables A-10 and A-11).
-In 1990, 31 individuals identified themselves as nonwhite in the Town of Plainfield; by 2000 this number had decreased to 18.
+The Town of Mount Morris experienced a slight increase in minority population between 1990 and 2000 (Appendix A, Tables A-10 and A-11).
+However, the number of persons of nonwhite race remained small.
+Only 19 individuals in the Town of Mount Morris identified themselves as nonwhite in 2000.
 Whites continued to comprise an overwhelming majority of the population.
-Persons of "other races" comprised the largest nonwhite group in Plainfield (16 in 2000).
-The 2000 Census was the first Census which allowed persons of mixed race to identify themselves as belonging to two or more races.
-Less than two percent of state residents and less than one percent of Town of Plainfield and Waushara County residents declared they were of two or more races.
+Persons of "two or more races" comprised the largest nonwhite group in Mount Morris.
+The 2000 Census was the first Census which allowed persons of mixed race to identify themselves as belonging to this selection.
+Less than two percent of state and Town of Mount Morris residents and less than one percent of Waushara County residents declared they were of two or more races.

-The population in the Town and County is less diverse than that of the state.
-In 2000, whites comprised 96.7 percent of the Town of Plainfield's population compared to 96.8 percent of the County's and 88.9 percent of the state's population.
+The population in the Town and county are less diverse than that of the state.
+In 2000, whites comprised 98.2 percent of the Town of Mount Morris population compared to 88.9 percent of the state's population and 96.8 percent of the county's.

-Although Hispanics are the fastest growing ethnic group in the United States, they currently comprise less than four percent of the County's and state's population (Appendix A, Table A-12).
+Although Hispanics are the fastest growing ethnic group in the United States, they currently comprise less than four percent of the county's and state's population (Appendix A, Table A-12).
 However, like the nation, this segment of the population is one of the fastest growing in the area.
 Between 1990 and 2000, the Hispanic population within Waushara County and Wisconsin just about doubled.
-At the County level, the Hispanic population increased from 2.0 percent of the County's population to 3.7 percent.
+At the county level, the Hispanic population increased from 2.0 percent of the county's population to 3.7 percent.
 At the state level, the Hispanic population increased from 1.9 percent of the state's population in 1990 to 3.6 percent of the state's population in 2000.

-Although the number and share of Hispanics increased in the Town of Plainfield between 1990 and 2000, they remain a very small part of the population.
-Between 1990 and 2000, the share of the population of Hispanic origin increased from 7.9 percent to 9.8 percent in the Town of Plainfield.
-If the Town is going to continue to grow through migration, it is likely that the number and percentage of Hispanics in the area will continue to increase as Hispanics become a larger share of the national, state and county population.
+Although the number and share of Hispanics increased in the Town of Mount Morris between 1990 and 2000, they remain a very small part of the population.
+In 2000, Hispanics comprised 0.9 percent of the Town of Mount Morris population compared to 0.1 percent in 1990.
+If the Town is going to continue to grow through migration, it is likely that the number and percentage of Hispanics in the area will also increase as Hispanics are becoming a larger share of the national, state and county population.